USEPA/sensortoolkit/README.md

 ## Modules
 #### `SensorEvaluation.print_eval_metrics()`
-Results for performance evaluation metrics including the coefficient of variation (CV), OLS regression slope and intercept, coefficient of determination (R<sup>2</sup>) and Root Mean Square Error (RMSE) are printed to the console at the specified averaging interval.
+Results are printed to the console at the specified averaging interval for performance evaluation metrics including the coefficient of variation (CV), OLS regression slope and intercept, coefficient of determination (R<sup>2</sup>) and Root Mean Square Error (RMSE).

 ##### Parameters
 &nbsp;&nbsp; __averaging_interval : *{'Hourly', 'Daily'}, default 'Daily'*__